Hgoatly/Discover-Skane/testing.md

   - **Expected Result**: The Hammarsjön infowindow will display information about the landscape and waterfoul in the area.
   - **Actual Result**: The Hammarsjön infowindow displays information about the landscape and waterfoul in the area.
   - **Pass/Fail**: Pass.

+    - Screenshots of the Hammarsjön infowindow with information about the landscape and waterfoul clearly visible.

      <div align="center">
     <img src="assets/images/readme-images/lakes-map-screenshot-infowindow3.jpg" alt="Screenshot of the Hammarsjön infowindow on the lakes card map">